 Across both of these frameworks, we see indicators that extend more broadly and more deeply in mathematical terms than the frameworks underlying the construction and analysis of the items/examples in the South African terrain.
-The overview of South African teacher performance indicates gaps at the level of what Ball et al (2008) describe as common content knowledge.
-Gaps at this level raise questions about whether attention to more advanced mathematics is an immediate priority in the South African teacher education landscape, in spite of advocacy in the international literature.
+In Ball et al.'s (2008) terms, the overview of South African teacher performance indicates gaps at the level of common content knowledge, which tends to render the more advanced mathematical perspectives that are commonly cited as important in the mathematics teacher knowledge literature and the pedagogical ideas linked to content knowledge, beyond reach.